9 Election of Vice Captain, Treasurer and Committees

 PAYMENT OF EXPENSES

-29 Members are required to pay all expenses that they incur on their own or on behalf of their guests in the Clubhouse or on the Golf Course before they leave the premises.
+30 Members are required to pay all expenses that they incur on their own or on behalf of their guests in the Clubhouse or on the Golf Course before they leave the premises.
+Guests green fees must be paid before playing.

 OPENING OF THE CLUBHOUSE

-30 The Clubhouse shall be opened and closed daily as the Management Committee shall from time to time determine and intoxicating liquor shall only be sold during licensing hours prescribed from time to time by the Local Licensing Authority.
+31 The Clubhouse shall be opened and closed daily as the Business and Policy Committee shall from time to time determine and intoxicating liquor shall only be sold during licensing hours prescribed from time to time by the Local Licensing Authority.

 NOTICES AND ADVERTISEMENTS

-32 All complaints shall be made in writing to the Secretary who, if he shall be unable to deal with them, shall submit them to the Management Committee to consider and whose decision shall be final and binding.
+33 All complaints shall be made in writing to the Secretary who, if he/ she shall be unable to deal with them, shall submit them to the Business and Policy Committee or Captain’s Committee, as appropriate, to consider and whose decision shall be final and binding.

-34 If it shall be considered by the Management Committee desirable or necessary to dissolve the Club, or there is a written request pursuant to Rule 13 for that purpose, an Extraordinary General Meeting shall be called (of which not less than 28 days notice shall be given to each Member) and at which not less than one half of the Members eligible to vote are present and if a resolution for the dissolution of the Club is passed by a majority of two thirds of the Members present and voting the Management Committee must immediately, or at such future date as is specified in the resolution, proceed to realise the property of the Club
+35 If it shall be considered by the Business and Policy Committee desirable or necessary to dissolve the Club, or there is a written request pursuant to Rule 13 for that purpose, an Extraordinary General Meeting shall be called (of which not less than 28 days notice shall be given to each Member) and at which not less than one half of the Members eligible to vote are present and if a resolution for the dissolution of the Club is passed by a majority of two thirds of the Members present and voting the Business and Policy Committee must immediately, or at such future date as is specified in the resolution, proceed to realise the property of the Club.

-The Club shall not make a distribution of any surplus arising from the realisation of the property of the Club save to another non-profit making body or, in part or whole, to the Adult Members of the Club being Adult members who have paid the full subscription set by the Management Committee.
+The Club shall not make a distribution of any surplus arising from the realisation of the property of the Club save to another non-profit making body or, in part or whole, to the Adult Members of the Club being Adult members who have paid the full subscription set by the Business and Policy Committee.